How to Keep Livestock Water from Freezing All Winter Long

 Saltwater Bottles

 For smaller containers or in cases where other solutions aren’t available, try placing a sealed bottle of saltwater in the water trough.
-Saltwater freezes at a lower temperature, and the bottle acts as a thermal mass, slowing down the freezing process.
+Saltwater doesn’t freeze as fast, and the bottle holds onto warmth a bit longer, so the ice takes longer to form.

 Insulate from Below

-Adding insulation under troughs, buckets, or other water containers can reduce heat loss to the ground.
+Propping containers up on something helps them stay warmer than if they’re sitting right on the frozen dirt.
 Straw, old rugs, or foam pads can work well for this purpose, though be cautious about any materials animals might chew.

 What’s your go-to method for keeping livestock water ice-free in winter?
 Share your tips or struggles with the cold season below!